 It is quite safe to use your home address, otherwise a PO Box number will be fine too.
 Whenever you get a “first” letter please make it clear to the prisoners that from now on you are going to be their friend and contact person.
 As with all relationships, use your descretion at first and get to know each other.

 Please note that the rules vary from prison to prison and keep changing.
 The best policy is to write to your friend and inquire from them directly what the current status with regards to parcels in that prison is.

 Currently, in most prisons , no parcels are allowed and the rules are strictly enforced.

 Life in a Thai prison is unbearable without some financial support which allows inmates to buy some food, toiletries and stationery to remain in contact with the outside world.
 A stronger currency enables us to stretch your money much farther than the Thai Baht could allow for.
 Every cent matters.

 Under NO circumstances should cash be sent by mail.
 The reality is that it is very difficult to get money to prisoners from abroad.
-Ideally, all financial giving takes place annually when the teams go to visit the prisoners in person.
 We are constantly revisiting our policies and looking for more effective ways to deliver finances.
-The Thai penal system has rules in place which need to be adhered too.
-The best way to give to your pen friend is to give to the “churches behind bars” since that means they will receive money as part of the group who receives when we go.
+The Thai penal system has rules in place which needs to be adhered too.
+The best way to give to your pen friend is to give to the “churches behind bars” since that means they will receive money as part of the group who receives when we the Thai team visits them.